oviney/automation-toolbox/readme.md

 - Start working with VS code.
 Typically this entails pulling a project from Git or starting a project from skratch.

 # Approach
 All of the this is automatable, but let's walk through how it works.
-We are going to start Visual Studio Code within the Docker container.
+We are going to start the prefered IDE within the Docker container.

+## For VSCode
 VSCode will not start up as root, so I created a vscode user on the image.
 We will switch to that user `su - vscode` and start VSCode in the current directory of /home/vscode `code -w .`.
+We will run the latest build of image oviney/test-atuomation-toolbox that I built.

+## For Intellij
+Intellij will not start up as root, so I created a developer user on the image.
+We will switch to that user `su - developer` and start Intellij in the current directory of /home/developer `intellij-community-idea`.
+We will run the latest build of image oviney/test-atuomation-toolbox that I built.

-We will run the latest build of image oviney/ubuntu-vscode that I built.
-We will send the VSCode window to the X Window Server over a TCP/IP connection on default display 0 (tcp port 6000).
+We will send the IDE window to the X Window Server over a TCP/IP connection on default display 0 (tcp port 6000).
 To do that, we set the DISPLAY environment variable in the container to to the IP address provided by the Docker host.
 Run ipconfig and look for "vEthernet (DockerNAT)".
 Note:  This might be different on your environment, by default mine was : "vEthernet (Default Switch) 4".

-Using that IP address, we can set the env var and start VSCode. `docker run` will pull (download) the image if it doesn't exist locally.
-When these commands complete, VSCode will pop open, assuming you have X Server running already.
+Using that IP address, we can set the env var and start the IDE. `docker run` will pull (download) the image if it doesn't exist locally.
+When these commands complete, the IDE will pop open, assuming you have X Server running already.

 To illustrate how we can automate these repeatable steps, below you will find the powershell script source code.